stormqloud/kazoo-tgbbok/service_plans.md

 * HotOrNot (per-minute rating with rate deck - recommended)
 * BrainTree https://www.braintreepayments.com (Credit card processing)

-# Possible code changes needed
+# Possible code changes needed depending on your use case
   * If you add numbers from a carrier not using the buy number method your number will be set as “local” carrier.
 The erlang code for that carrier definition returns false when requested if the number is billable.
 So it doesn’t get counted in the services for the account.
 If you want them billed you just need to make 1 change.
   * In /opt/kazoo/core/whistle_number_manager-1.0.0/src/carriers/wnm_local.erl
   * change